Thoughts From A Former Pandemic-Fighting NHS Employee.

 I firmly understand it, you don’t want the virus in your home.
 You can be clean, and then there is being crazy clean.
 Limit risks by being tidy and cleaning high contact areas (phones, keyboards, light switches and door handles) often, but please don’t go overboard.
 Again, similar to what I said above, more product doesn’t mean a cleaner home.
 Use just enough, and have enough left for next time.

-Holding On To Hope
+Hold On To Hope

 Until next time.